suvambehera/capstone_bigcorp-employees/documentation.md

 # bigcorp-employees

 ## Project Objective
-Create a date engineering solution to a HR employee data by formulating a end-to-end pipeline utilising Big Data and Machine Learning technology stacks to gain insights using Exploratory data analysis and to build ML clasffication models.
+Create a date engineering solution to a HR employee data by formulating a end-to-end pipeline utilising Big Data and Machine Learning technology stacks to gain insights using Exploratory data analysis and to build ML clasiffication models.

 ## Data